-To this end, we will prioritize the continued growth of our physical plant, highlighted by the successful construction of two high profile buildings on campus.
-The first will be the VA of Central and Western Massachusetts community-based outpatient clinic in Worcester.
-The second will be a state-of-the art new education and research facility that will house our new Program in Human
+To this end, we will prioritize the continued growth of our physical plant, highlighted by the successful construction of two high profile, campus-based structures.
+The first will be the VA of Central and Western Massachusetts' Community-based Outpatient Clinic in Worcester.
+The second will be a state-of-the art research facility that will house our new Program in Human Genetics and Evolutionary Biology, as well as existing research programs of international acclaim such as the Horae Gene Therapy Center, the Program in Molecular Medicine, the Department of Neurobiology and the Program in Neurotherapeutics.